RIKUTEC Richter Kunststofftechnik GmbH & Co.KG

 If you are hired as a result of the application process, we will store the data you provide during the application process in your personnel file for the purpose of the usual organizational and administrative process, naturally in compliance with further legal obligations.

 The legal basis for this processing is §26 Para.
 1 S. 1 BDSG in conjunction with Art.
 88 Para.
 1 GDPR.

 If we do not hire you, we will automatically delete the data submitted to us two months after the final decision is made.
 We will not delete the data, however, if we must store the data for legal reasons such as evidence of equal treatment of applicants, until any legal action is concluded, or four months.

 In this case, the legal basis is Art.
 6 Para.
 1 lit. f) GDPR and §24 Para.
 1 No. 2 BDSG.
 Our legitimate interest lies in any legal defense we may have to mount .

 If you expressly consent to a longer storage of your data, e.g. for your inclusion in a database of applicants or interested parties, the data will be processed further on the basis of your consent.
 The legal basis is then Art.
 6 Para.
 1 lit. a) GDPR.
 You may withdraw your consent at any time with future effect per Art.
 7 Para.
 3 GDPR with future effect.

-VIII.
+IX.
 Information about Google services

 We use various services of Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland on our website.